Diagnosis of Hypertension

 |Copyright © Nucleus Medical Media, Inc.|

-In some cases, you may be asked to wear an ambulatory blood pressure monitor.
-This device measures your blood pressure regularly throughout the day as you go about your activities.
-It is usually worn for 24 hours, even while sleeping.
+In some cases, you may be asked to wear a blood pressure monitor.
+This will take readings as you go about your day.
+It's often worn for 24 hours, even while sleeping.

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.